Ray Columbus: Personal life

 Columbus released a biography in 2011, which stated that he had smoked for years and was a heavy drinker.
 He suffered a heart attack in 2004, and a stroke in 2007 that left him partially paralysed.
 In April 2014, he was reported to be terminally ill, from an immune deficiency condition caused by medication.

-Columbus died at his Snells Beach, North Auckland residence in November 2016 aged 74, after a "four-year battle with ill health".
+Columbus died at his Snells Beach, North Auckland, residence on 29 November 2016, at the age of 74, after a "four-year battle with ill health".
 He was survived by his wife and two children.